opensearch-project/documentation-website/_tools/sycamore.md

 * Embed the chunks using the model of your choice
 * [Load](https://sycamore.readthedocs.io/en/stable/sycamore/connectors/opensearch.html) OpenSearch

-You can see an example pipeline with this flow in [this notebook](https://github.com/aryn-ai/sycamore/blob/main/notebooks/opensearch_docs_etl.ipynb).
+For an example pipeline that follows this flow, see [this notebook](https://github.com/aryn-ai/sycamore/blob/main/notebooks/opensearch_docs_etl.ipynb).

 # Install Sycamore